cseanburns/systems-librarianship/src/3c-library-search.md

 More so, it's about understanding the history and ongoing development of information retrieval systems.
 This is a crucial (and fun!) part of library and information science.

-In order for us to use the `yaz-client`, we will need to connect to a library database.
+In order for us to use the `yaz-client`, we need to connect to a library database.
 Fortunately, LSPs (library service platforms) can function as **SRU** targets for applications like `yaz-client`.
-For example, see [ExLibris provides a tutorial][sru_exlibris] on enabling and using SRU in Alma, its LSP product.
+For example, see the [ExLibris tutorial][sru_exlibris] on enabling and using SRU in Alma, its LSP product.
 We will connect to an Alma database in the following tutorial.

 ## Installing `yaz`